-PowerEdge RAID Controller (PERC) H730P Mini can be used in the PowerEdge R730xd server that hosts the Exchange Server.
-PERC H730P Mini is the internal host-based RAID Controller card from the PERC Series 8 family.
-The PERC H830 controller provides the necessary connectivity to attach a Dell Storage MD1400 DAS enclosure to the PowerEdge R730xd server.
-These PERC cards, built on the LSI SAS-3 3108 dual-core PowerPC RAID-on-Chip (ROC), offer unmatched I/O performance for databases, applications, and streaming digital media environments.
+The PERC H730P Mini controller used in the PowerEdge R730xd server hosting the Exchange Server is an internal host-based RAID Controller card from the PERC Series 8 Family.
+PERC cards are built on the LSISA2208 dual-core PowerPC RAID-on-Chip (ROC) and offer unmatched I/O performance for database, applications, and streaming digital media environments.

-Table 2 and Table 3 show the technical specifications of PERC H730P Mini and PERC H830.
+Table 1 shows the technical specifications of the PERC H730P Mini controller.
 For more information, see Dell PowerEdge RAID Controller product page.